Victoire44/Portfolio/README.md

 ![gif](assets/images/websitegif.gif)

-My portfolio shows a panel of my works realised during my cooding boot camp at UC Berkeley.
+My portfolio shows a panel of my works realised during my coding boot camp at UC Berkeley.
-This website present 3 tabs (About me, Portfolio, Contact) allowing the user to navigate between the differentes pages.
+This website presents 3 tabs (About me, Portfolio, Contact) allowing the user to navigate between the differentes pages.

 ## technologies Used